 The political elite of Argentina noticed the increasing popularity of the local street art, and vexed their interests in.
 Matt, our guide from the BA Street Art explained that on the fourth image above we see the ex-president Nestor Kirchner saying: “Thanks for bringing back our history”.
 Because of its covert nature he adds: “We wouldn’t describe this as street art or art, but rather a political propaganda as it was painted by a militant group called La Campora that is run by Nestor Kirchner’s son.”

 Aside from that, Latin America’s street art is alive and sizzling with discontent.
 The wild latin nature can only by tamed when it is expressed, and when it happens peacefully by funnelling into this creative activity.
 The result is a more balanced protest against the unfavored establishment.
 I did not comment on the selected art, since the creators communicated their messages directly visually.
 It is up to you to make conclusions about the current state of Argentina.
 What does each of the above expressions of the street art portray personally to you?

-After the tour, we bought the book co-authored by our guide titled Textura Dos: Buenos Aires Street Art by Matt Fox-Tucker & Guilherme Zauith published with bi-lingual texts in English and Spanish.
+After the tour, we bought the book co-authored by our guide titled Textura Dos: Buenos Aires Street Art by Matt Fox-Tucker & Guilherme Zauith published with bilingual texts in English and Spanish.
 We were poised to explore more street art around the globe.
-So, when I visited Athens, I took the opportunity to witness its own people’s discontent with the challenging economical period in Greece expressed though the street art.
+So, when I visited Athens, I took the opportunity to witness its own people’s discontent with the challenging economic period in Greece expressed through the street art.